 Supervisor Certificate (fully online)

 Through Off-Site Graduate Programs, candidates can complete the 12-credit (four class) Supervisor Certificate online in just one year.
-This program is a focused course of study in supervision and curriculum and prepares teachers to earn a NJ Supervisor Administrative Certificate.
+This program is a focused course of study in supervision and curriculum and prepares teachers to earn an NJ Supervisor Administrative Certificate.
 Candidates must hold or be working toward a master’s degree to participate in this program.

 For academic advisement, consult Dr. Linda Mayger (maygerl@tcnj.edu).